Rugved7/Rugved7/README.md

 ## 🔥 About Me
 - 💻 Passionate about building **robust backend systems** and designing **scalable architectures**
-- 🌱 Currently mastering **Java Multithreading, Microservices, and System Design**
+- 🌱 Currently working on **Writing clean code, Microservices, and System Design**
 - 🚀 Focused on **performance optimization & scalability**
 - ⚡ Fun fact: **I’d rather debug a 401 Error than fix a misaligned button**
 - ✌️ See my Portfolio at : [Visit link](https://rugved-agasti-dev.vercel.app/)